-General Practitioners' use and understanding of the quantitative benefits and harms of treatments for common long-term conditions: a qualitative interview study.
+GPs' use and understanding of the benefits and harms of treatments for long-term conditions: A qualitative interview study

-Treadwell JS., Crocker J., Rushforth A., Mahtani KR., Greenhalgh T.
+Treadwell J., Crocker J., Rushforth A., Mahtani K., Greenhalgh T.